sb-image

 Infrastructure Data and General Framework

 Turkey’s tennis infrastructure has reached a measurable scale in terms of registered players, clubs, and courts.
 As of 2023, the country has approximately 11,000 registered tennis players, nearly 700 tennis clubs, and over 2,000 courts.
-These figures demonstrate that tennis in Türkiye has achieved a significant institutional and physical infrastructure presence.
+These figures demonstrate that tennis in Türkiye has developed a substantial institutional and physical infrastructure.

 Broadcasting and Visibility Emphasis

-Zeynep Sönmez has emphasized the importance of making matches by Turkish tennis players competing at Grand Slam and WTA levels more visible in Türkiye through live broadcasts.
-Increased broadcast availability is regarded as directly linked to expanding tennis viewership and enhancing athlete visibility.
-Within this framework, media visibility is acknowledged as a decisive factor in popularizing tennis in Türkiye.
+Zeynep Sönmez has emphasized the importance of making matches of Turkish tennis players competing at Grand Slam and WTA levels more visible in Türkiye through live broadcasts.
+Increased broadcast availability is directly linked to expanding tennis viewership and enhancing athlete visibility.
+Within this framework, media visibility is recognized as a decisive factor in popularizing tennis in Türkiye.

 The Australian Open began on 12 January, with the final match scheduled for 31 January.
-As the first Grand Slam event of the season, Turkish tennis player Zeynep Sönmez earned a place in the main draw through her performance in the qualifying rounds.
+As the first Grand Slam tournament of the season, Turkish tennis player Zeynep Sönmez earned a spot in the main draw after performing well in the qualifying rounds.

 Qualifying Matches